MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/redis.md

 ### Example

-The following example creates a new Redis cache:
+The following example creates a new cache:

 ```python
 from azure.mgmt.redis import RedisManagementClient